 We all know we need to use strong passwords.
 Every news story about a data breach or stolen identity is a reminder of this need.
 But when you look at the most commonly used passwords, it becomes clear that too many business owners neglect their network security.
 So much so that the 20 most frequently used passwords not only contain highly insecure passwords like the word “password,” they also account for a whopping 10.3% of all passwords that are in use.
 That’s an astonishingly high number, considering the near-endless combination of possible passwords that can form with just four characters containing upper & lower case letters, numbers, and symbols.

 Looking at the top 20 list of passwords makes one thing clear.
 Even though computing power has continued to demonstrate the ability to crack most passwords in minutes, you don’t need a machine to guess most of the passwords listed above.
-People using any of the above passwords will probably continue to use them until they face a network security breach.
+Using any of the above passwords will probably continue to use them until they face a network security breach.
 Still, for the rest of us who are serious about proactively protecting our data, there is good news.
 There is a nearly endless number of hard-to-crack passwords available.
 The bad news is that most of these are very difficult to remember without some help.

 What Makes a Password Strong?